tompc35/data_marine_science/software-installation/README.md

 code
 ```

 This should open a window in the VS Code text editor.
-If that worked, then you are all set.
+If that worked, then proceed to [Setup for Unix shell tutorial](#setup-for-unix-shell-tutorial)

 ### Nano

-If for some reason you cannot open Atom from the command line, try the Nano text editor:
+If for some reason you cannot open Visual Studio Code from the command line, try the Nano text editor:

 ```
 nano